IBM-Cloud/iot-sensor-tag/subscribe/README.md

     apikey=myapikey
     apitoken=myapitoken

-After you have added the config.properties file you can start the application server.
+After you have added the config.properties file run the following commands in a terminal window from the subscribe directory.

+    $ npm install
     $ node app.js

 Open your favorite browser and go to [http://localhost:9999](http://localhost:9999).